-The Harvest Valley/Winchester Land Use Plan, Figure 3, depicts the geographic distribution of land uses within this planning area.
-The Plan is organized around 24 area plan land use designations.
-These area plan land uses derive from, and provide more detailed direction than, the five General Plan Foundation Component land uses: Open Space, Agriculture, Rural, Rural Community, and Community Development.
+The Harvest Valley/Winchester Land Use Plan, Error!
+Reference source not found., depicts the geographic distribution of land uses within this planning area.
+The Plan is organized around 27430 area plan land use designations.
+These area plan land uses derive from, and-provide more detailed direction than, the five General Plan Foundation Component land usescategories: Open Space, Agriculture, Rural, Rural Community, and Community Development.
 Table 1, Land Use Designations Summary, outlines the development intensity, density, typical allowable land uses, and general characteristics for each of the area plan land use designations within each Foundation Component.
 The General Plan Land Use Element contains more detailed descriptions and policies for the Foundation Components and each of the area plan land use designations.

 Many factors led to the designation of land use patterns.
 Among the most influential were the Riverside County Vision and Planning Principles, both of which focused, in part, on preferred patterns of development within the County of Riverside; the Community Environmental Transportation Acceptability Process (CETAP) that focused on major transportation corridors; the Western Riverside County Multiple Species Habitat Conservation Plan (WRC MSHCP) that focused on opportunities and strategies for significant open space and habitat preservation; established patterns of existing uses and parcel configurations; current zoning; and the oral and written testimony of Riverside County residents, property owners, and representatives of cities and organizations at the many Planning Commission and Board of Supervisors hearings.
-The result of these considerations is shown in Figure 3, Land Use Plan, which portrays the location and extent of proposed land uses.
+In 2012, the County's Economic Development Agency funded a Winchester Land Use Study that was completed following extensive community interaction and discussions/input.
+The information provided by the Study was considered along with other public agency input for this plan.
+The result of these considerations is shown in Error!
+Reference source not found., Land Use Plan, which portrays the location and extent of the proposed land uses.
 Table 2, Statistical Summary of the Harvest Valley/Winchester Area Plan, provides a summary of the projected development capacity of the plan if all uses are built as proposed.
-This table includes dwelling unit, population, and employment capacities.